Mustofawho0/learn-redux/README.md

 Hello everyone, this is my repository of how I understand what it is about redux, and this is also still not optimal enough because I just know about redux and I will continue to try to practice it to be maximized for front end web development.

-## Introduction Redux

-Redux is a powerful tool for managing application state in JavaScript, particularly with frameworks like React.
-By following along with this project, you'll learn the core concepts of Redux, including actions, reducers, store, and middleware.

 ## Getting Started

 To get started with this project, follow these steps: